Rhgxz7/ByteX-Engine-Test-OLD/README.md

 # Information

 ByteX will initially support 3d rendering through OpenGL and Vulkan APIs.
-The engine will be initially developed in OpenGL and later ported to Vulkan and DirectX
+The engine will be initially developed in OpenGL and later ported to Vulkan and eventually DirectX

 __Why OpenGL support?__\
 Vulkan is the future of graphics, but right now it doesent support some older hardware.
 Beacuse of this the engine will